Wow! How can it be so close to the end of the year? Like the last decade, it has gone by in a blink.

 What is an every-year calendar?

-It’s a super basic twelve slide presentation and it prints quite easily on 8.5″ x 11″ paper from my little inkjet.
-Each slide is a month, starting with January on slide 1.
-Genius, I know.
+It’s a printable, super basic twelve-slide presentation.
+Each slide is a month, starting with January on slide 1 February on slide 2, etc. Genius, I know.

 Each month is a simple, six row, seven column table.
-The first row is blank (I’ll get to this).
-The second row begins with the number 1 and goes to 7.
+The first row is blank (this is the key that makes this a permanent calendar) and numbering begins with 1 in the second row.

 As I said, stupid simple.